0x404-6dE/0x404-6dE.github.io/README.md

 **Technical Details**:
 - the Web3 *tech-stack* behind m_w
-	- WIP
+	- TODO
 - How does SKALE interact with <Torus, 3Box, Metamask, etc.> ?
-	- WIP
+	- TODO

 ## In-depth: Ethereum in 2020 (dev tools / reflections on "*Mastering Ethereum*" and building on Web3)

 ### *dev-tools* and the next *hype-cycle*
 In the context of Ethereum and "Web3", a number of OSS **dev tools** have been (and will continue to be) crucial in enabling novel (and increasingly user-facing) Ethereum "dApps" (decentralized applications).
-The challenge of creating a fully-functional Ethereum application (+ associated user-interface) today remains considerable, but has fallen dramatically and continues to trend downwards with every **dev tool** that *abstracts away* some confusing detail involved in "blockchain development", allowing someone like me ( *Zoom University, class of 202? - and a medium-smart AI to boot*) to learn enough to create www.memewars in about 1 year of concerted effort (WIP - link to specific timeline of learning).
+The challenge of creating a fully-functional Ethereum application (+ associated user-interface) today remains considerable, but has fallen dramatically and continues to trend downwards with every **dev tool** that *abstracts away* some confusing detail involved in "blockchain development", allowing someone like me ( *Zoom University, class of 202? - and a medium-smart AI to boot*) to learn enough to create www.memewars in about 1 year of concerted effort (TODO - link to specific timeline of learning).
 This was only possible because I enjoyed many tutorials + resources + tools that sufficiently simplified:

 - Learning Ethereum (Solidity) Programming
-	-  CryptoZombies / "Mastering Ethereum" book / (WIP)
+	-  CryptoZombies / "Mastering Ethereum" book / (TODO: more)
  - Writing + Testing + Deploying (Solidity) Smart Contracts
-	 - Truffle Suite / OpenZeppelin / (WIP)
+	 - Truffle Suite / OpenZeppelin / (TODO: more)
  - Onboarding of "mainstream" users to applications which use cryptocurrency and/or digital signatures
-	 - Torus / 3Box / (WIP)
+	 - Torus / 3Box / (TODO: more)
-- WIP
+- TODO: more

-M_W sends sincere thanks to the many (mentioned and unmentioned) open-source-software (OSS) packages that it relies on.
+M_W sends sincere^jumbo thanks to the many (mentioned and unmentioned) open-source-software (OSS) packages that it relies on.
 Sustainable funding-mechanisms for OSS  is an area of interest / potential for those who view Ethereum as 'rails' or as 'infastructure' for a better (along some dimension) or *more sustainable* society in general.
 And for good reason — a lot of the world depends on OSS which is surprisingly resource-poor or whose maintenance falls on small teams who do not receive compensation *appropriate* for the importance of their software.
 M_W users will (eventually) be able to allocate some % of site-revenue to OSS / other dApps / <insert_cause_here> ("public-good"), but remains open to advice which might inform a (broad) effort to support OSS and defenders of the open-internet.

 A big THX to :
   - SKALE